Toby-Broom/difluid2Beanconqueror/README.md

 I wanted to migrate data from DiFluid Café to Beanconqueror so I wrote this script.

+I had some unusual data that I wanted to check so there is check that the duration of the extraction is in the range of 10 to 40 seconds and the mass of the collected coffee is in the range of 30 to 50 g.

 # Usage

 ConvertTo-Beanconqueror.ps1 -File -JSON -force -NoTime